AnnaHuskova/today-i-learned/readme.md

 3. git rebase childName
 --------------------------------
 - HASH - _is an individual namberName of a commit
-- HAED of commit _maens the strage/version of document which is in wrok currently
+- HAED of commit - _means the strage/version of document which is in wrok currently